Henkjan1110/intro-programming-website/data/week1/1-the-java-programming-language.md

 ## Characteristics of Java
 Java is a widely used programming language that belongs to the class of object-oriented languages, in which objects provide a useful way to organize and think about code.
 We will delve deeper into these objects in week 5 of this course.
 Other popular object-oriented languages include C++, C#, and Python.
 These languages, including Java, consistently rank in the [top 10 of most popular programming languages](https://octoverse.github.com/#top-languages).
 Knowing Java will give you a strong foundation for learning other popular programming languages.

-One key factor in Java's popularity is that it is platform-independent, meaning that a Java program can be run on any operating system without modification.
+One key factor in Java's popularity is that it is platform-independent, meaning that a Java program can be run on any operating system (Windows, Mac, Linux, etc.) without modification.
 This is made possible by the `Java Virtual Machine (JVM)`, which converts the source code into a format (`bytecode`) that the computer can understand.
 This allows for easy sharing and running of code across different platforms.

 ## This course
 In this course, you will become familiar with some of the most important concepts of Java.